rory-bedford/antelop-docs/docs/source/developer/pipelines.rst

 .. figure:: ../images/spikesorting_dag.png
    :alt: Spikesorting pipeline

-   Antelope spikesorting pipeline
+   Antelop spikesorting pipeline

 Here we will detail the different processes in the spikesorting pipeline.
 Note the entire pipeline takes a key specifying a DataJoint restriction as input.
-All processes run in the appropriate singularity container - which could be our antelope_python container if they interact with the database, or the spikeinterface container or a specific spikesorter container.
+All processes run in the appropriate singularity container - which could be our antelop_python container if they interact with the database, or the spikeinterface container or a specific spikesorter container.

 QueryTrials
 ^^^^^^^^^^^